 - 1. Select the reference to search in the Reference List. - 2.
 Select the Edit panel. - 3.
 Click the Find Text button (the magnifying glass) to open the Find Text dialog. - 4.
-Enter the search term and press the Enter key.
+Enter the search term and press the Return key.

-EndNote will jump to the first occurrence of the text and highlight it within the reference.
-You can use the Next button (the down arrow) to jump to the next occurrence of the text.
+EndNote will jump to the first occurrence of the text and highlight all occurrences of the text within the reference.